 Did you know General Jose Ignacio Paua?

-During the Philippine revolution, he repaired lantakas or native cannons and
+During the Philippine Revolution, he repaired lantakas or native cannons, and other weapons.

 General Paua once told his wife and children,

 I want to live long enough to see the independence of our beloved country and

 to behold the Filipino flag fly proudly and alone in our skies.

 Jose Ignacio Paua died of cancer on May 24, 1926, in Manila.

 Among the prominent battles in which General Jose Ignacio Paua participated are the following:

 - Binakayan battle on November 9 to November 11, 1896, which resulted in a Filipino

 - Imus battle on September 3 to September 5, 1896, which resulted in a Filipino

 - Zapote Bridge battle on February 17, 1897, which resulted in a Filipino victory.